Boss (Fifth Harmony song): Composition

 "Boss" is a dance-pop, hip hop and R&B song.
 It features trumpets, handclaps and heavy bass, creating a rhythmic militaristic sound.
+The song features Normani rapping on the verses.
 The lyrics features several cultural references.
 For example, the first verse refers to the hip hop dance move called the Nae Nae: "Everyday is payday, swipe my card, then I do the nae nae."
 While the second line clearly cites the rappers Kanye West and Ray J: "You're talking to a lady, I want a Kanye and not a Ray J." During the chorus, the group also praised female icons Michelle Obama and Oprah Winfrey, The song received comparisons to Destiny's Child's "Independent Women"; Christina Garibaldi from MTV commented that the group "proudly sing about the fact they don't need a man as they "pledge allegiance to my independent girls in here."
 In an interview with Garibaldi, the group stated that "the whole point of this song is for girls who are our age to turn it on and feel confident and empowered because at this age being insecure is such a common occurrence.
 So we think when you turn that song on, you feel sexy and feel good about yourself."